etcd-io/etcd/README.md

 ## Reporting bugs

-See [reporting bugs](Documentation/reporting_bugs.md) for details about reporting any issue you may encounter..
+See [reporting bugs](Documentation/reporting_bugs.md) for details about reporting any issue you may encounter.

 ## Project Details